park-sewon/coq-clerical/README.md

 # Clerical Coq Formalization
 This repository provides a full formalization of the imperative programming language [Clerical](https://github.com/andrejbauer/clerical) in Coq.
-It includes syntax, type system, denotational semantics, specifications, reasoning rules, soundness proofs, and some examples.
+It includes syntax, type system, denotational semantics, specifications and their proof rules, soundness proofs of the rules, and some examples and their proofs.

 ## Installation
-It is checked to compile by coq_makefile under the Coq Proof Assistant version 8.16.1 (compiled with OCaml 4.14.1).
+It is checked to compile by `coq_makefile` under the Coq Proof Assistant version 8.16.1 (compiled with OCaml 4.14.1).
 To compile the formalization part of this project, run `make` in the `clerical` directory.
 To compile the examples part of this project, run `make` in the `clerical/examples` directory.

 ## Overview of the project
 ### Examples

 The `clerical/examples` directory contains example programs and their proofs.
-For example, in [Examples.ProgAbs](./examples/ProgAbs.v), a clerical expression is parametrically defined
+For example, in [Examples.ProgAbs](./examples/ProgAbs.v), a clerical expression defined parametically on `k` that computes the absolute value of the real number that the variable `k` stores:
 ```coq
 Definition clerical_abs (k : nat) :=
   Lim